Skip to main content

 Jira is a human project management system.
 Teams use it to plan roadmaps, manage backlogs, assign ownership, track sprint work, report status, and keep stakeholders aligned.

-ForkFlux is an agent handoff protocol and coordination bus.
-AI agents use it to publish, claim, execute, and close structured work packages without relying on chat history, issue comments, temporary Markdown files, or manual copy-paste as the transport layer.
+ForkFlux is a collaboration and audit layer for AI-assisted engineering work.
+Agents and teammates use it to publish, claim, execute, block, review, approve, and close structured work packages without relying on chat history, issue comments, temporary Markdown files, or manual copy-paste as the source of truth.

-Use them together when you need both human planning and agent execution:
+Use them together when you need both human planning and a structured execution record for AI-assisted work:

 NeedUse JiraUse ForkFlux